acdh-oeaw/graphviewer/README.md

   You can use rst2html (part of docutils package) to convert them into HTML.
   HTML files should be then moved to docs/
 - Handling details
-  - The right column of the SMC Browser displays node details.
+  - The right column of the Graph Viewer displays node details.
     Details can come from different sources:
     - If the node is of type "philosopher" they are simply read from Wikipedia.
       To bypass AJAX cross-domain restrictions and assure proper encoding a